MCUdude/KTMS1201/README.md

 <img src="http://i.imgur.com/SHNdIkf.jpg" width="450">

 ##Supported microcontrollers
-* Any Arduino compatible microcontroller with at least 5 IO pins!
+Any Arduino compatible microcontroller with at least 5 IO pins!
 This library does not depend on hardware spesific code.

+##How to install
+This library can be installed in two ways, ether by using the manual mode or by using the Arduino library editor.

+###Manual installation
+Click on the "Clone or download" button in the upper right corner, and then "Download ZIP".
+Exctract the ZIP file, and move the extracted folder to the location "~/Documents/Arduino/libraries".
+Create the "libraries" folder if it doesn't exist.
+Open Arduino IDE, and a new library called "KTMS1201" will show up under the "examples" menu.

+###Library manager installation
+The library is also available through Arduino's library manager. <br/> To open the library manager, in the IDE click on `Sketch` -> `Include Library` -> `Manage Libraries` <br/>
+Then search for <b>KTMS1201</b>.

 ##About the LCD
 The LCD is probably some OEM modules for old telephones. the LCD is driven by the [NEC uPD7225 LCD driver](http://www.lcd-module.de/eng/pdf/zubehoer/upd7225.pdf), and can be purchased [here](http://www.thepartsplace.k5nwa.com/index.php?route=product/product&product_id=58).
-The LCD got six interface pins; SCK, SI, CD, RESET, BUSY and CS.
+The LCD has an operating voltage of 3.2v to 5.5v, and got six interface pins; SCK, SI, CD, RESET, BUSY and CS.
 It's optional, but recommended to use the <b>BUSY</b> pin.
 This might be a trade off if you need the extra pin.
+How can this pin be ommited and why isn't it recommended?
+Read more in the [constructor](#constructor) part.
 <br/> <br/>
 <img src="http://i.imgur.com/sBTxKxt.png" width="450">